Birthday Party Fundraiser

 Jeffrey turned 13 on May 17 but wanted to wait for warmer weather for his party, so it was scheduled for June 4.
 The family cleaned out their barn and hired a DJ.
-Games were planned, including a hula hoop game, which was a big hit, and “Pin the Tail on Jeffrey”!
-Skate boards, mini cars, unicycles, skooters and bikes were available for the partiers to use.
+Games were planned, including a hula-hoop game, which was a big hit, and “Pin the Tail on Jeffrey”!
+Skateboards, mini cars, unicycles, scooters and bikes were available for the partiers to use.
 At one point there were 15 kids on the playscape with Jeffrey's younger sister in the mix too.
 Dancing began when it became too dark to continue the outdoor activities.
 Photos of Dr. Ron Stephens and Jeffrey were placed around the barn and a basket was available to receive donations.

 Jeffrey’s friends generously contributed $440, which he brought to ECHN, accompanied by his mom.
 His parents are very proud of him for sacrificing party gifts and choosing to ask his friends to support the Cancer Center.